Bob Shamansky: Political career

 In 1966, Shamansky ran for a seat in the U.S. House of Representatives.
 However, he lost to Republican incumbent Samuel L. Devine.

+Congress

 Fourteen years later, in 1980, Shamansky challenged Devine again.
 This time, he was successful in unseating the long-time incumbent Devine, becoming the first Democrat to represent the district since 1939.
 He was also the first Democrat to represent a significant portion of the state capital, Columbus, since 1967.

 As a member of the 97th Congress, Shamansky served on the House Foreign Affairs Committee, and as a member of the Science and Technology Committee.

+Defeat

 In 1982, after reapportionment, Shamansky's district absorbed a large chunk of the more Republican-leaning 17th District.
 He was defeated in his bid for re-election by future Governor of Ohio John Kasich.

 In 2006, Shamansky ran for his old congressional seat.
 However, the 12th had been significantly redrawn since he'd last served in Congress, and he lost to Kasich's successor, Pat Tiberi, by 14 points.